bayramakdeniz/imageprsice/README.md

 ### Mounting your data to container
 It is desired to do analysis with your own data.
-At this point it is required to mount  a path to container and do analysis on the data in this path.
+At this point it is required to mount  a path to the container and do analysis on the data in this path.

 ```
 docker run  -it -v  /your/local/path:/INPUT bayramalex/imageprsice